Clinton, Mississippi: 20th century to present

 During World War II, Camp Clinton was established as a German POW camp south of town; it housed about 3,000 German soldiers.
 Most of the prisoners were from the Afrika Korps.
 Of the 40 German generals captured in the war, Camp Clinton housed 35 of them.
 The German soldiers provided the labor to build a replica model of the Mississippi River Basin for the U.S. Army Corps of Engineers, used for planning and designing flood prevention.

 Clinton, the smallest city to ever host a Fortune 500 company, was the headquarters for WorldCom from the mid-1990s until 2002.
 WorldCom went bankrupt due to what was at the time the largest accounting scandal in U.S. history.
 The financial dealings resulted in fraud-related convictions of Bernard Ebbers, CEO, and Scott Sullivan, CFO.
 The company changed its name to MCI and moved its corporate headquarters location to Ashburn, Virginia.
 Verizon, MCI's successor, owns SkyTel (no relation to Bell Mobility's Skytel brand).
 It still occupies the massive former WorldCom compound in Clinton.

 On April 15, 2011, an EF3 tornado struck the city at about 11:00 am.
 CDT.
 It produced damage near Interstate 20, which included total destruction to the BankPlus building.
 Malaco Records was destroyed as well.
 Ten people were injured by the tornado.

 Geography

 According to the 2010 United States census, the city has a total area of 42.147 sqmi, of which 41.822 sqmi is land and 0.325 sqmi is water.
+As far as road transportation goes, 3 main roads run through the city of Clinton.
+Interstate 20 has 3 exits within the Clinton area.
+3 partial cloverleaf interchanges with Springridge Road, Clinton-Raymond Road, and Natchez Trace Parkway.
+U.S. Route 80 is also another main highway that runs through Clinton tracing Interstate 20 along with it.
+Natchez Trace Parkway is also a main road that runs through the west side of the city crossing Interstate 20 as Interstate 20's 3rd exit within the city limits.